Exelotl24/data-science-S2025/challenges/c02-michelson-assignment.md

 **Observations**:

-- This graph shows that there is overall an upward trend between velocity in a vacuum and distinctness, however the difference between 2 and 3 distinctness is significantly less than the difference from 1 to 2.
+- This graph shows that there is overall a slight upward trend between velocity in a vacuum and distinctness, however the difference between 2 and 3 distinctness is significantly less than the difference from 1 to 2.
 This could potentially lead to fluctuations in Michelson’s data,